Apply to the M.A.-TESOL Program

 Bachelors degree and Official transcripts

 A bachelors degree is required.
 Students must present evidence that such a degree will be awarded by the time they begin graduate work.
 Two official copies of all previous transcripts for all colleges and universities attended, including junior and senior college and graduate transcripts (if applicable).
+You will need to upload copies of your transcripts onto the SLATE application system in addition to mailing.
 If transcripts are in a language other than English, certified English translations are required in addition to the original documents.
-Transcrips should be mailed to:
+Transcripts should be mailed to: